 I am often asked, Why "V for Wood?", the short answer is, "Because to change the world, I need one maker uncle or aunty in every colony.
 Just one dreamer with the ability to convert a dream to reality."
 The long answer is here

-Viren Vaz, our chief WoodSeer could best be described as a software professional by day and a tinkerer by night.
+Viren Vaz, our chief WoodSeer could best be described as a dreamer with an urgent urge to teach the world about wood :-D

 Follow him on Instagram : @Virenvaz